kennykpaul/I-Predict/README.md

 This is a simple android apk which I created to manage a prediction game played at my office.

 Apart from the android apk there are scripts which needs to be run in Google app scripts environment.
-I have not included these google scripts, if you want to view those you can ask and I will share those.
+I have not included these google scripts, if you want to view those you can ask and I will share.

 Game details
 ============